Those who followed Jesus were steadily diminishing in number.

 And He died.

 What, exactly was finished?
-An Old Covenant of promised was finished, replaced by a New Covenant of Power written in the blood Jesus shed that day.
+An Old Covenant of promise was finished, replaced by a New Covenant of Power written in the blood Jesus shed that day.
 “A new and living way” way was finished that day providing access for a sin-laden humanity to reach a righteous God.

 He was alone as no one has ever been alone.
 He was abandoned as no one has ever been abandoned.
 He died as no one has ever died.
 Heaven wept.
 Hell rejoiced.
 Earth was oblivious except for a hostile mob, a few remaining followers, and a mother whose heart was finally pierced by the sword of old Simeon’s prophecy.